raivo-otus/prTest/README.md

 <!-- badges: start -->
 <!-- badges: end -->

 This is a research compendium.
-This research project investigates the use of probabilisitc alternatives to classical tests in the context of microbiome research.
+This project investigates the use of probabilisitc alternatives to classical tests in the context of microbiome research in population study scale.

+The aims are to benchmark and test probabilistic alternative against classical methods.
+Ensuring applicability to the scenarios that arise in the field.

+If found suitable, the end goal is to develop and package common workflows into R/Bioconductor to help with widespread adoption and use.

-The aim is to bring awareness and showcase the use of probabilistic methods in univariate two-sample and multi-group comparisons.
+Raising awareness of the benefits and use of probabilistic methods can unlock powerful tools for researchers.

 # Problem space